Juvenile Court and Procedure

 Termination of Parental Rights—The legal relationship between parent and child can be severed only under certain circumstances, as provided by the legislature.
 Only when a juvenile judge determines that the legal requirements have been met and that doing so is in the child’s best interests, can the judge enter an order terminating parental rights.
 This order permanently ends the parents’ legal relationship with the child, and makes the child eligible for adoption.

 Juvenile Delinquency Proceedings

 At the hearing, both sides present evidence largely in accordance with the Iowa Rules of Evidence, similar to a criminal trial but without a jury.
 If the child is found not to have committed the alleged delinquent acts, the petition is dismissed and the child is no longer under the jurisdiction of the court.
-If the child is found to have committed the acts, the child is adjudicated a delinquent and then the case proceeds to disposition.
+If the child is found to have committed the delinquent acts, the child is adjudicated a delinquent and then the case proceeds to disposition.

 Disposition—A disposition hearing follows a determination of delinquency.
 At the disposition hearing the court determines the least restrictive appropriate consequences or treatment for the child.

 As a part of the disposition, the court will decide where the child will be placed and what terms of supervision will apply.
 Placement options include the child staying with the parents or being placed outside the home with a relative or friend of the family, foster care, a shelter, a treatment facility, or—as a last resort—the state training school.
 Supervision is typically accomplished through probation and monitored by the juvenile court officer.
 If a child successfully completes the probation, the child is released from supervision, and the court case will end.

 The court will hold periodic review hearings to monitor the juvenile’s progress and make changes to the terms of supervision and placement as needed until the case ends.